-1 any requested waivers from the land development or subdivisions regulations, and a proposed 2 timetable for completion of the project; 3 (C) Evidence of site control; 4 (D) Evidence of eligibility for a state or federal government subsidy, including a letter from 5 the funding agency indicating the applicant and the project; 6 (E) Site development plans showing the locations and outlines of proposed buildings; the 7 proposed location, general dimensions, and materials for street, drives, parking areas, walks, and 8 paved areas; proposed landscaping improvements and open areas within the site; and the proposed 9 location and types of sewage, drainage, and water facilities; 10 (F) A report on existing site conditions and a summary of conditions in the surrounding 11 areas, showing the location and nature of existing buildings, existing street elevations, traffic 12 patterns and character of open areas, including wetlands and flood plains, in the neighborhood; 13 (G) A tabulation of proposed buildings by type, size (number of bedrooms, floor area) and 14 ground coverage and a summary showing the percentage of the tract to be occupied by buildings, 15 by parking and other paved vehicular areas and by open spaces; 16 (H) A master plan, if the development proposal is for a major or minor land development 17 plan or a major or minor subdivision; 18 (I) a sample land lease or deed restrictions with affordability liens that will restrict use as 19 low- and moderate-income housing units for a period of not less than thirty (30) years; and 20 (J) The list of all persons entitled to notice in accordance with § 45-24-53.
-21 (ii) Notwithstanding the provisions of subsection (f)(1) of this section, if the zoning board 22 of review determined the application to be substantially complete and/or acted in a manner 23 demonstrating that it considered the application substantially complete for the purposes of 24 reviewing the application, the state housing appeals board shall consider the application 25 substantially complete.
-26 (2) Remand for hearing in accordance with the provisions of § 45-53-4 applications that 27 are determined to be substantially complete, which hearings may be conducted (or resume) under 28 the provisions in effect on February 13, 2004, unless the applicant and the board shall mutually 29 agree that the hearing shall proceed under the provisions in effect on December 1, 2004, which 30 hearings may commence on or after January 1, 2005, but shall commence not later than January 31 31, 2005, on applications in the order in which they were received by the town, unless a different 32 commencement date is mutually agreed to by the applicant and the local board hearing the 33 applications; the local review board shall not be obligated to hear, and may deny, any application affected by the moratorium unless it was determined to be substantially complete in accordance
+3 (C) Evidence of site control;

+4 (D) Evidence of eligibility for a state or federal government subsidy, including a letter from 5 the funding agency indicating the applicant and the project;

+6 (E) Site development plans showing the locations and outlines of proposed buildings; the 7 proposed location, general dimensions, and materials for street, drives, parking areas, walks, and 8 paved areas; proposed landscaping improvements and open areas within the site; and the proposed 9 location and types of sewage, drainage, and water facilities;

+10 (F) A report on existing site conditions and a summary of conditions in the surrounding 11 areas, showing the location and nature of existing buildings, existing street elevations, traffic 12 patterns and character of open areas, including wetlands and flood plains, in the neighborhood;

+(G) A tabulation of proposed buildings by type, size (number of bedrooms, floor area) and ground coverage and a summary showing the percentage of the tract to be occupied by buildings, by parking and other paved vehicular areas and by open spaces;

+16 (H) A master plan, if the development proposal is for a major or minor land development17 plan or a major or minor subdivision;

+(I) a sample land lease or deed restrictions with affordability liens that will restrict use as low- and moderate-income housing units for a period of not less than thirty (30) years; and of review determined the application to be substantially complete and/or acted in a manner demonstrating that it considered the application substantially complete for the purposes of reviewing the application, the state housing appeals board shall consider the application substantially complete.

+(J) The list of all persons entitled to notice in accordance with § 45-24-53.

+(ii) Notwithstanding the provisions of subsection (f)(1) of this section, if the zoning board

+26 (2) Remand for hearing in accordance with the provisions of § 45-53-4 applications that 27 are determined to be substantially complete, which hearings may be conducted (or resume) under 28 the provisions in effect on February 13, 2004, unless the applicant and the board shall mutually 29 agree that the hearing shall proceed under the provisions in effect on December 1, 2004, which 30 hearings may commence on or after January 1, 2005, but shall commence not later than January 31 31, 2005, on applications in the order in which they were received by the town, unless a different 32 commencement date is mutually agreed to by the applicant and the local board hearing the 33 applications; the local review board shall not be obligated to hear, and may deny, any application 34 affected by the moratorium unless it was determined to be substantially complete in accordance with the provisions of subsection (f)(1) of this section, and the local review board may require such additional submissions as may be specified by the town or necessary for the review of the application.

-- 1 with the provisions of subsection (f)(1) of this section, and the local review board may require such - 2 additional submissions as may be specified by the town or necessary for the review of the - 3 application. - 4 (3) Hear and decide appeals, other than those covered by subsection (f)(1) of this section, - 5 for which it took jurisdiction on or before May 1, 2004. - 6 (4) Continue to hear and decide appeals filed by nonprofit organizations. - 7 (5) Conduct such other business as may be reasonable and appropriate in order to facilitate - 8 an orderly transfer of activities to the state housing appeals board as it shall be constituted after - 9 January 1, 2005. - 10 (g) This section shall sunset on January 1, 2024. - 11 45-53-7.
-Housing appeals board | Effective until January 1, the chairperson.
+- 4 (3) Hear and decide appeals, other than those covered by subsection (f)(1) of this section, 5 for which it took jurisdiction on or before May 1, 2004. - (4) Continue to hear and decide appeals filed by nonprofit organizations.

+7 (5) Conduct such other business as may be reasonable and appropriate in order to facilitate 8 an orderly transfer of activities to the state housing appeals board as it shall be constituted after 9 January 1, 2005.

+(g) This section shall sunset on January 1, 2024.

+45-53-7.
+Housing appeals board Housing appeals board [Effective until January 1, 2024].